egoist/toka/README.md

 gitignore only:

-- -d : generate default file
+- -d/--default : generate default file
-- -a : append to an existing file
+- -a/--append : append to an existing file

 webpack only: